 Coming of Age

-One of the most popular themes covered by Young Adult fiction is the transition of the young protagonist from childhood to adulthood.
-Usually written from a first person point of view, the main character often faces issues or challenges associated with the transition.
-Authors focus on how the characters undergo a mental and emotional change as a result of confronting said issues, either on their own or with the help of others.
+A popular theme covered by YA fiction is the transition of the young protagonist from childhood to adulthood.
+Written from a first person point of view, the main character often faces issues or challenges associated with the transition.
+Authors focus on how the characters undergo a mental and emotional change as a result of confronting said issues.
+This, either on their own or with the help of others.

 Examples: Number the Stars by Lois Lowry, The Perks of Being a Wallflower by Stephen Chbosky